 3. Rustic grade

-If you want a wooden floor that’s filled with charm and character, rustic grade flooring could be exactly what you’re looking for.
+If you want a wooden floor that is filled with charm and character, rustic grade flooring could be exactly what you’re looking for.
 Here, knots of up to 60mm in diameter are permitted, although larger and unsound knots may be filled.
 In addition to this, sapwood in streaks of 20mm should be expected in rustic grade timber, along with small end splits.
-As the name suggests, rustic grade flooring is ideal if you want to achieve a distressed or reclaimed finish that showcases the timber’s natural properties.
+As the name suggests, rustic grade flooring is ideal if you want to achieve a distressed & aged finish that showcases the timber’s natural properties.

 What are timber floor knots?